 This study investigates the effects of wind direction on the airflow and pollutant dispersion inside a long street canyon using computational fluid dynamics (CFD).
-A 3D CFD model for the flow and dispersion in a canyon is first developed using the FLUENT code, and then validated against the wind tunnel experiments.
-Then, the airflow and traffic pollutant dispersion in an isolated canyon with street-length-to-building-height ratio of 10 are simulated numerically considering seven wind directions (α = 00, 150, 300, 450, 600, 750 and 900, where α is the angle between the approaching flow and street axis).
-The results demonstrate that: the mean (ACH) and turbulent (ACH′) air exchange rates (ACHs) for the canyon are close under α = 00, 150, 300, 450 and 600, whereas the magnitude of is significantly greater than that of under α = 750 and 900; the magnitude of ACH reaches maximum at α = 300 and minimum at α = 900.
-The computed velocity and concentration fields reveal clearly the variations of in-canyon flow pattern and pollutant distributions on canyon walls and in canyon footpaths with the wind directions.
-The maximum, minimum and average concentration levels on canyon walls and in canyon footpaths are evaluated under each of the seven wind directions and it is determined that: on the leeward-oriented wall, the wall-averaged concentration increases greatly with α, and the wall-maximum concentration reaches the highest at α = 750 and lowest at α = 00; on the windward-oriented wall both the wall-averaged and wall-maximum concentrations reach the highest at α = 00; at the human respiration height, the highest concentration in the footpath next to the leeward-oriented wall is found at α = 750 while the highest concentration in the footpath close to the windward-oriented wall occurs at α = 00.
+A 3D CFD model for predicting the flow and dispersion in a canyon is first developed using the FLUENT code and then validated against wind tunnel experiments.
+Then, the airflow and traffic pollutant dispersion in an isolated canyon with a street-length-to-building-height ratio of 10 are numerically simulated for seven wind directions (α = 0°, 15°, 30°, 45°, 60°, 75° and 90°, where α is the angle between the approaching flow and street axis).
+The results demonstrate that the mean () and turbulent (ACHʹ) air exchange rates (ACHs) for the canyon are close when α = 0°, 15°, 30°, 45° and 60°, whereas the magnitude of ACHʹ is significantly greater than that of when α = 75° and 90°.
+Additionally, the ACH reaches its maximum and minimum values when α = 30° and 90°, respectively.
+The computed velocity and concentration fields clearly reveal the variation in the in-canyon flow pattern and pollutant distributions on the canyon walls and footpaths due to the wind direction.
+Evaluating the maximum, minimum and average concentrations on the canyon walls and footpaths for each of the seven wind directions, we determine: On the leeward-oriented wall, the wall-averaged concentration increases greatly with α, and the values of the wall-maximum are highest when α = 75° and lowest when α = 0°.
+By contrast, on the windward-oriented wall, both the wall-averaged and wall-maximum concentrations are highest when α = 0°.
+Finally, at the human respiration height, the highest concentration on the footpath next to the leeward-oriented wall occurs when α = 75°, whereas the highest concentration on the footpath close to the windward-oriented wall is observed when α = 0°.